Facilitation of Innovation Through Technology (FITT)

 This signature program embraces the need for collaboration and leveraging of resources.

 In the South, there are a number of audiences with whom the Center has not worked closely nor effectively in the past.
-The Center would like to better engage specific academic audiences within these communities through a grant writing workshop and mentoring program.
+The Center would like to better engage these underserved audiences within these communities through workshops, a small grant program, and mentoring, where appropriate.
 Federal programs identify the historically black colleges and universities (1890s) and Hispanic audiences as members of the underserved communities.
 This program is targeted directly to these communities.